PhilippGnoyke/AsTdEA/README.md

 | 27                               | 23                   |        |        | numAllSuccessors          | Integer        | [0..∞)       | Number of direct and indirect successors of this intra-version cyclic dependency, i.e. related intra-version cyclic dependencies in all later versions                                                                                |

 #### intraVersion\\&lt;versionID&gt;\ClassCDsComponents.csv<br>intraVersion\\&lt;versionID&gt;\PackageCDsComponents.csv<br>intraVersion\\&lt;versionID&gt;\HDsComponents.csv<br>intraVersion\\&lt;versionID&gt;\UDsComponents.csv
+These files provide a list of all intra-version smells in the respective version and their components, i.e., classes or packages.
 | Column index | Column name in the .csv | Column description                                                                                                                             |
 |--------------|-------------------------|------------------------------------------------------------------------------------------------------------------------------------------------|
 | 0            | id                      | ID of the intra-version smell in this row within this version                                                                                  |